100% Giving Challenge

-Law firms that complete the challenge – those that reach 100% alumni participation during the fiscal year (September 1 – August 31) – are recognized as 100% Giving Challenge Champions on our website, in the Alumni Newsletter, in our annual Recognition Report, and on the Wall of Champions signage outside the high-traffic area of the Career Services Office in Towns Hall.
+Law firms that complete the challenge – those that reach 100% alumni participation during the fiscal year (September 1 – August 31) – are recognized as 100% Giving Challenge Champions on our website, in the Alumni Newsletter, in our annual Recognition Report, social media, and on the Wall of Champions signage outside the high-traffic area of the Career Services Office in Towns Hall.

 To enroll your firm or office in this year’s Challenge or ask about participating, please contact Jennifer W. Sloan, Director of Development and Annual Giving, at firstname.lastname@example.org or 512-232-0729.

 Making a Collective Difference

 The Challenge is an opportunity for alumni to make a collective difference.
 Donations through the Challenge are a cornerstone of our annual giving campaign, enabling the law school to continue expanding its programs, meet the needs of its students and legal community, and grow in national prominence.

 The peak of the Challenge takes place in the summer months, but please note that all alumni donations made to the Law School during the fiscal year (September 1 – August 31) are counted towards your firm’s participation.
 In addition, you can direct your donation to any fund or area of the Law School to count toward the Challenge.
 Make your gift count today.

 Download your “I support #TexasLaw100” LinkedIn photo frame (PPT file) to show that you’re participating!